QTIM-Lab/Brain-Mets-Seg/README.md

 ## Longitudinal Tracking

 If you have longitudinal patient data, you can also use the longitudinal tracking scripts in order to volumetrically track individual lesions across time.
 In order to use these scripts, your data must be organized in a certain way.
-Specifically, patient data should be organized such that all timepoints for a patient are inside one folder.
-An example folder structure is shown below:
+Specifically, patient data should be organized such that all visits/timepoints for a patient are nested inside the main patient folder.
+An example of the required folder structure is shown below:

 ```
-Data
+files_to_track
 ├── Patient_1/
 │ ├── Visit_1/
 │ │ └── model_ensemble-label.nii.gz